 What many people may not realize is that Bidwell park is the 13th largest municipally-owned park in the country.
 There are other cities in the region such as Oroville and Paradise and there are also several notable towns such as Forest Ranch, Cohasset, Nord, and Durham.
 Chico has acquired the nickname of City of roses and this name also appears on the seal of the city of Chico.

 The most important part of the city is Downtown Chico which is also the primary commercial sector.
 This area is located between Little Chico Creek and Big Chico Creek.
-Two important streets in Downtown Chico is Broadway and Main street which is important thoroughfares of this area.
+Two important streets in Downtown Chico are Broadway and Main street which is important thoroughfares of this area.
 At the center of Downtown Chico is the Chico City Plaza an important landmark and meeting place.
 The city provides lucrative opportunities for property investors.

 Chico City Plaza:

 The Chico City Plaza is the “heart” of the city (source) that provides a place for year-round events for both residents and those visiting Chico.
 It has a large Blue Atlas Cedar in the center which is the tree that’s used for the Christmas tree lighting each year.
-The Art & Wine Walk is a favorite event among locals as wells as the Christmas Preview.
+The Art & Wine Walk is a favorite event among locals as well as the Christmas Preview.

 It’s A Growing City: